Contributory benefits are available to help people who have paid enough national insurance contributions over a certain period of time.

 The tax years that are used to check your entitlement are usually the last two complete tax years before the benefit year in which your job seeking or limited capability for work began.
 A tax year runs from 6 April one year to 5 April the following year.
 A benefit year runs from the first Sunday in January.

-You can only receive contribution-based/new style JSA for up to 6 months.
+You can only receive contributory/new style JSA for up to 6 months.

-If you have already received your full entitlement to contribution-based/new style JSA or contributory/ new style ESA or you do not have the required level of contributions please select 'no' in answer to the question 'Did you spend at least 26 weeks in work between 6th April 2016 and 5th April 2018?' and the calculator can estimate your entitlement to other benefits.
+If you have already received your full entitlement to contributory/new style JSA or ESA or you do not have the required level of contributions we will work out your entitlement to other benefits.